Eticas-AI/ai-risk-taxonomy-public/README.md

 # Eticas AI Risk Taxonomy

 Eticas AI Risk Taxonomy is a structured, machine-readable vocabulary of AI risks used across Eticas' audit methodologies, assessment frameworks, and reporting outputs.
-The taxonomy consolidates AI risks from diverse sources and aligns them with governance frameworks based on prior research, and  our real-world expertised in the field.
+The taxonomy consolidates AI risks from diverse sources and aligns them with governance frameworks based on prior research and  our real-world expertise in the field.

 This repository contains the concepts and mappings that are already published on the public taxonomy site.